Advanced Unblu Server Configuration

-In addition to java properties files, unblu also supports an xml based configuration file format.
-Certain configuration features (such as scope specific configurations, see above) are only supported in the xml based format.
+In addition to java properties files, unblu also supports an xml-based configuration file format.
+Certain configuration features (such as scope-specific configurations; see above) are only supported in the xml based format.

-The xml based format has the following general format
+The xml based format has the following general format:

 The xml file must be a valid xml file starting with a <?xml version="1.0" encoding="<character-encoding>"?> line.
-We recommend using UTF-8 (like in the sample above) but all other character encodings supported by the java virtual machine in use are also supported.
+We recommend using UTF-8 (as in the sample above) but all other character encodings supported by the java virtual machine in use are also supported.